 The largest tremor at PNR was 2.9ML whilst the largest tremor registered in Newdigate, Surrey was 3.1ML.
 Suspicions that the Newdigate tremors are caused by operations at the nearby Horse Hill site could be better understood with the implementation of a well-designed traffic light system and adequate reporting requirements.

-Open letter to the Government: Stimulation of oil and gas wells – reforms required and legal briefing: Acid Stimulation: Fracking by Stealth – are available at https://brockhamoilwatch.org/4993-2/
+Open letter to the Government: Stimulation of oil and gas wells – reforms required is available at https://bit.ly/3w3j2tI and legal briefing: Acid Stimulation: Fracking by Stealth is available on request.

 About Brockham Oil Watch: Brockham Oil Watch (BOW) is a non-political group of local residents concerned about the threat of unconventional hydrocarbon extraction from the Kimmeridge Clay Formation (or other unconventional reservoirs) at Brockham, and gaps in the current legislative/regulatory framework.
 For more information visit www.brockhamoilwatch.org